-Welcome to the Atelier of Valérie Bayol in Hamburg Sankt Georg!
+Welcome to the enchanting atelier of the French artist, sculptor, and visual artist Valérie Bayol in Hamburg St. Georg!

-If you want to see more, visit Valérie Bayol in her studio at Danziger Straße 40 in Hamburg, St. George.
-Since there are no fixed opening times, please call her.
-If Valérie is not visible.
-She is mostly not far away.
+If you want to discover more, visit Valérie Bayol at her studio at Danziger Straße 40 in Hamburg, St. Georg.

-Artist portrait: Valérie Bayol – From witches, wizards and dragons in St. George!
+Artist Portrait: Valérie Bayol – Of Witches, Wizards, and Dragons in St. Georg!

-Kings, frogs and fantastic creatures: Valérie Bayol handmade puppets modelling with selfmade paperclay in St. Georg.
+Kings, frogs and fantastic creatures: Valérie Bayol handmade puppets modelling with selfmade woodclay in St. Georg.
 Judith Behnk was allowed to take a look at her studio.

-A treasure, as from a fairy tale, hides in the small, inconspicuous Danziger street in St. George.
+A treasure, as from a fairy tale, hides in the Danziger Straße in St. George.
 Through the shop window of the atelier look clever little figures: foxes, wolves, cats, frogs, squirrel.
-Nearly every passer-by remains stunned.
+Nearly every passer-by remains in amazement.
 The creator of these creatures is Valérie Bayol, a native of Southern France, who invites us to a tour of her studio….

 Könige, Frösche und fantastische Wesen: Valérie Bayol fertigt in St. Georg Figuren aus Papiermaché.
 Judith Behnk durfte einen Blick in ihr Atelier werfen. (in Hamburg Mittendrin – Nachrichtenmagazin für Hamburg-Mitte)